 Eye Safety and Your Grow Lights

-Have you considered how you have been jeopardizing your sight when you walk in to your grow unprotected?
+Have you considered how you have been jeopardizing your sight when you walk into your grow unprotected?
 What is equally important for serious growers is the ability to quickly and accurately identify nutrient issues.
 To do this, growers rely on their eyesight to detect coloring issues.
-The light in your grow room distorts the colors reflected by your plants, and may be throwing you off the trail of the real offender.
-This is where superior color balancing technology comes in to play in a big way!
+The light in your grow room distorts the colors reflected by your plants and might be throwing you off the trail of the real offender.
+This is where superior color balancing technology comes into play in a big way!
 Don’t let ignorance risk your sight or your yield.
 See why we wear Method Sevens every time we walk into our grows, and why you should too!

 UV and Infrared Rays

 High-intensity discharge lights include mercury vapor, fluorescent, High-Pressure Sodium (HPS), and Metal Halide (MH) bulbs.
 All of these grow bulbs emit visible light, as well as Infrared and Ultraviolet light.
 What does that mean?
 It means that safety should always be at the front of your mind.
 You need to protect your eyes every single time you step into your grow room!
 If the sun can damage our skin, what do you think high-intensity bulbs are doing to your eyeballs?